 Second, you keep your training schedule exactly the way it is, and pick up a pair of fit loop resistance bands and start using them to modify a few of your main lifts- particularly the bench press and squat.

 Third, and this is my preference, you could do ad-libitum sets with compact resistance bands.
 What do I mean by this?
 I mean that instead of doing a “workout,” you do sets here and there throughout the day, whenever you have a few minutes and feel like you have the energy for it.

 This makes it easy to get a large amount of training volume- sometimes even more than you would get from a workout- and yet it never feels difficult or strenuous.
 It’s great for building muscle; the main downside is it doesn’t keep your heart rate up for an extended period of time, so it doesn’t build cardiovascular fitness to the same degree as an extended workout.

-My personal preference is to perform ad-libitum sets at home using resistance bands, adjustable weight dumbbells, and bodyweight exercises, while continuing to do traditional bodybuilding-style workouts- like my 45 minute leg workout, or my high-frequency full-body workouts– in the gym.
+My personal preference is to perform ad-libitum sets– that is, do a set here and there when I feel like it– at home using resistance bands, adjustable weight dumbbells, and bodyweight exercises, while continuing to do traditional bodybuilding-style workouts- like my 45 minute leg workout, or my high-frequency full-body workouts– in the gym.

 Whichever method you choose, resistance bands are an incredible tool for making your workouts more convenient, adding more training volume, and modifying exercises to provide a better training stimulus.